Therise422/Health-bar-guide/README.md

 ![image](https://github.com/user-attachments/assets/bb50bffe-f574-4fa7-ba9a-f02ff6e233c7)

-you then need to go to sorce image  and make an image to add to it then you duplicate the image and change the coulor to red and call it red image.
+you then need to go to source image  and make an image to add to it then you duplicate the image and change the coulor to red and call it red image.

 ![image](https://github.com/user-attachments/assets/aeb880b1-0be5-43b3-998c-7c64cfad3e8f)